KillzXGaming/Mario-Kart-8-Blender-Path-XML-Exporter/README.md

 KillzXGaming - Worked on code for each path and setup a layout to work with yamklconv

-MasterVermilli0n - helped alot with the code
+AboodXD  - helped alot with the code

 Chadderz - yamlconv